By Alex Ross, Head of Southeast Asia, Audley Travel

 Despite these positive steps forward, and the hope they’ve given to the Burmese people, the military continues to retain a strong foothold, not only in parliament, where it’s guaranteed 25% of the seats, but in most of the country’s administration.

-Burma’s modern-day reformers have inherited the mammoth task of dismantling decades of dictatorship.
+Myanmar’s modern-day reformers have inherited the mammoth task of dismantling decades of dictatorship.
 Undoubtedly, the two biggest challenges will be stopping the bitter civil wars in the Kachin, Shan and Kayin States, and creating a long-term solution for the Rohingya in Rakhine State.
-The latter has exposed Aung San Suu Kyi’s ability, and willingness, to appease powerful nationalistic interest groups, including not only the military, but Burma’s majority Buddhist Bamar ethnic group, and the influential Buddhist priesthood.
+The latter has exposed Aung San Suu Kyi’s ability, and willingness, to appease powerful nationalistic interest groups, including not only the military, but Myanmar’s majority Buddhist Bamar ethnic group, and the influential Buddhist priesthood.
 These groups make up a large percentage of the National League for Democracy’s support.

 Where can you find out more about the issues?